monix/monix-connect/docs/redis.md

 ## Introduction

-_Redis_ is an open source, in-memory data structure store, used as a database, cache and message broker providing high sets, sorted sets with range queries, streams and more.
-It has a defined a set of [commands](https://redis.io/commands) availability, scalability and a outstanding performance.
-It supports data structures such as string, hashes, lists, to inter-operate with, and most of them are also available from the java api.
+_Redis_ is an open source, in-memory data structure store, used as a database, cache and message broker. providing high availability, scalability and a outstanding performance. sorted sets, and a set of [commands](https://redis.io/commands) that can run atomically on these, like appending to a string; incrementing the value in a hash; pushing an element It supports data structures such as string, hashes, lists, to inter-operate with, and most of them are also available from the java api.

 This connector has been built on top of [lettuce](https://lettuce.io/), the most popular java library for operating with